GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 all the gems that Kotlin provides as a language to make writing our _glue_ code and other testing logic as easy and clean as possible.

-As usual, we store our Espresso and other UI tests under `src/androidTest/kotlin`.
-And in order to run Espresso tests we need to declare it as a dependency in our build script plus set `AndroidJUnitRunner` as the default test instrumentation runner:
+As usual, we store our Espresso and other UI tests under `src/androidTest`, with a little discrepancy that instead of `java` subdirectory, we store our Kotlin source code in `kotlin` subdirectory.
+And in order to run Espresso tests we need to declare it as a dependency in our build script plus set `AndroidJUnitRunner` as the default test instrumentation runner, exactly like you would do with plain Espresso tests:

 ```groovy
 android {